The uterus (or womb)

 That’s right, the uterus is involved in pleasure too!
 When the body is feeling very aroused the uterus is pulled forward towards the front, in the direction of your stomach or belly button and contracts pleasurably on orgasm.

-The uterus is pulled forward by the round ligament that attaches the uterus to the muscles under the vulva skin.
-The round ligament is actually a muscle, and when aroused it tightens, the uterus and cervix is pulled forward while also creating a nice tight feeling to the vulva.
+When you become really turned on, the uterus is pulled forward by the round ligament, which is actually a thin muscle that attaches the uterus to the muscles under the vulva skin.
+When the round ligament tightens, the uterus (and cervix) is pulled forward while also creating a nice tight feeling in the vulva.
 As the uterus, and the cervix moves forward the very top or back of the vagina is then exposed.
 It is this exposed area that can be very pleasurable.
 This is what you can see demonstrated in the illustrations below.(Winston, 2010)

 When people talk about ‘cervical orgasms’, when there is penetration of this deep vagina area, this is usually what they refer to; the deep, top part of the vagina wall rather than the actual cervix.If the person isn’t fully aroused, or not quite in the mood and/or the cervix hasn’t moved forward, out of the way, any penetration may bump against the cervix, which can be painful.
 However you can always go to you doctor if you are concerned about a health issue.

 If penetration of the deep vagina is pleasurable to you that is wonderful.
 If it is something you find tender, that is ok, there no pressure to move to penetration.
 Taking a break or pleasuring the clitoris or doing anything else you know you enjoy and that relaxes and excites you could be an idea to get you back to pleasure.